octobercms/docs/3.x/element/form/widget-currency.md

 ---
 # Currency Field

 The `currency` form widget renders a field for entering a numeric currency value.
-This field uses the primary currency definition or the **Admin Panel Currency** setting selected [Site Definition](../../cms/resources/multisite.md) area.
+This field uses the primary currency definition or the **Base Currency** setting selected [Site Definition](../../cms/resources/multisite.md) area.

 ::: tip
 This field is introduced after installing the [Currency plugin](https://octobercms.com/plugin/responsiv-currency) available on the October CMS marketplace.
 You may install it with the following command.